ijsilver/osfall2021/doc/Project0.md

 sudo apt-get install ccache gcc-aarch64-linux-gnu obs-build pv -y
 ```

-## Compiling the Kernel & Flashing the Device
+## Compiling the Kernel & Running the emulator

 Now it's time to actually build the kernel image and run the emulator.